Bayonetta (character): Bayonetta series

 Bayonetta was born in Vigrid from the forbidden union of Lumen Sage Balder and Umbra Witch Rosa.
 The Witch was imprisoned and the Sage exiled from his clan.
 Bayonetta's birth caused a rift between the formally peaceful clans and eventually led to them engaging in a war.
-Bayonetta became a black sheep among the Umbran Witches, and during the war, Jeanne, her former childhood friend and rival, sealed her away and wiped her memory to protect her from those who would exploit her power.
+Bayonetta became a black sheep among the Umbran Witches, and during the war, Jeanne, her former childhood friend and rival, sealed her away and erased her memory to protect her from those who would exploit her power.
 For the next five hundred years, Bayonetta was sealed in a coffin at the bottom of a lake until she finally awakens from her sleep.
-A journalist, Antonio Redgrave, happens to be at the lake and is then murdered by Balder's angels who later got killed by Bayonetta as his son, Luka, looks on.
+Journalist Antonio Redgrave happens to be at the lake; his son, Luka, witnesses him being murdered by Balder's angels, who are killed by Bayonetta.

-In Bayonetta, the witch sets out for her hometown Vigrid, where Balder is preparing to awaken the creator Jubileus and trigger the creation of a new world at the cost of the old one.
-She is followed there by a now grown-up Luka, who has become a journalist and has set out to show Bayonetta to the world, as an act of vengeance for her supposed part in his father's death.
+In Bayonetta, Bayonetta sets out for her hometown of Vigrid, where Balder is preparing to awaken the creator Jubileus and trigger the creation of a new world at the cost of the old one.
+She is followed there by a now grown-up Luka, who has become a journalist and has set out to show Bayonetta to the world, as an act of vengeance for her supposed role in his father's death.
 She also encounters Jeanne, who is under Balder's control, and Cereza, Bayonetta's younger self sent through time by the Lumen Sage.
-Cereza and Bayonetta become close, with Cereza thinking Bayonetta was her mother and Bayonetta eventually telling Cereza that she should keep things she treasured close to her heart (referring specifically to a charm Cereza's mother had given her as a birthday present).
-Eventually, Bayonetta learns the truth of recent events after defeating Balder and sending Cereza back to her own era: the "Left Eye" is actually Bayonetta herself, and regaining her memories allowed her to awaken her latent power.
+Cereza and Bayonetta bond, with Cereza believing Bayonetta to be her mother and Bayonetta eventually telling Cereza that she should keep things she treasures close to her heart, referring to a charm Cereza's mother had given her as a birthday present.
+Eventually, Bayonetta learns the truth after defeating Balder and sending Cereza back to her own era: Bayonetta is the "Left Eye", and regaining her memories allowed her to awaken her latent power.
 By bringing Cereza into the present, Balder set events into motion that would prevent Bayonetta from forgetting her past when Jeanne sealed her away.
 Knocked unconscious by the awakening of her power, Bayonetta is sealed within Jubileus by Balder, only to be rescued by Jeanne, newly freed from the Lumen Sage's control.
-Together, the two destroy Jubileus and save the entire universe from the Second Armageddon.
+Together, they destroy Jubileus and save the universe from the Second Armageddon.